dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`-v` Invert selection: apply changes to the tracks not selected by list of track_regex

-Available colours are from the Xterm256 palette: `here <http://jonasjacek.github.io/colors/>`_
+Available colours are from the Xterm256 palette:

 Example::